We are not alone

 This is a small point, but a crucial one.
 A species that has the ability to learn is a species who can emulate creatures around them.
 This ability to "put yourself in another's shoes" gives rise to the most wonderful quirk of mental evolution: empathy.

 Take the recent public outcry regarding the turtles on Planet Earth 2 (seriously, if you haven't watched that show, I'm ordering you to, it will make you a better person).
 We have no reason to feel empathy for turtles and yet we do.
-Because we're an intellilgent species we're capable of mentally synching with other creatures.
+Because we're an intellilgent species we're capable of mentally transposing ourselves into the minds of other creatures.
 We can recognise a common "desire to live" and we can respect it.

-Some people are psychopaths, missing the capacity for empathy - these people often do will in business or marketing (for obvious reasons) - but most of us, when we see someone suffering, feel bad.
-Most of us, if handed a gun and told to shoot a puppy in the face, couldn't.
+Some people are psychopaths, missing the capacity for empathy - these people often do well in business or marketing (for obvious reasons) - but most of us, when we see suffering, feel bad.
+Most of us, if handed a gun and told to shoot a puppy in the face, couldn't do it.
 I'm not even a dog person and I wouldn't pull the trigger.
 If the dog were attacking someone I cared about that might be a different story, but shooting a weaker creature for no reason just isn't something I feel any reason to do.